submissions: 9

 Parameters: I have to submit the best work that I can, the objective is to have my work accepted.
 With respect to the best work I can, I can’t just sit on something for three years because maybe I can make it better someday.
 I have to finish a piece to the best of my ability and send it off.
 Not all of the perfectionism(ing).

 Types of submissions: I have written pieces in mind.
 But I will be flexible.
 Anything that I am willing to put myself out there for and risk being rejected can count as a rejection.
-So, once my book is ready, if I go to a local bookstore and ask them if I can do a reading and they say no, that’s one rejection.
-So it is feasible that I could get to 100 a lot faster than four years.
+So if I go to a local bookstore and ask them if I can do a reading and they say no, that’s one rejection.
+It is feasible that I could get to 100 a lot faster than four years.

 When will I start?
 Well, truth be told I’ve already started.
 I submitted my first piece, a poem, to The New Yorker in October.
 I sent it off and felt excited, immediately, about getting my very first rejection, and the first one being from The New Yorker.
 I am looking forward to printing the rejection email and putting it into the empty spot on my wall where right now there are no rejections because I have never submitted my writing to anyone for publication.